-Whatever stage of a bunion you may have, there is something you can do to help yourself live more comfortably and even prevent the bunion from becoming worse.
+Whatever stage of a bunion you may have, there are ways to live more comfortably and even prevent the bunion from becoming worse.

 What Is a Bunion?

-- Corns or calluses—usually where the toes overlap and rub together, or sometimes where the bunion rubs against the inside of a shoe.
+- Corns or calluses—usually where the toes overlap and rub together or where the bunion rubs against the inside of a shoe

 It is also possible to develop a bunion on the other side of the foot, at the joint of the fifth toe.
 This condition is often referred to as a "bunionette" or "tailor's bunion" and has many similarities to its larger cousin.